yt-project/yt/doc/source/visualizing/interactive_data_visualization.rst

     ds = yt.load("IsolatedGalaxy/galaxy0030/galaxy0030")
     yt.interactive_render(ds)

-Alternatively you can provide data object as a main argument to :meth:`~yt.interactive_render` if your dataset is too big to fit GPU memory.
+Alternatively you can provide data object as a first argument to :meth:`~yt.interactive_render` if your dataset is too big to fit GPU memory:

 .. code-block:: python